 You may think legacy application modernization is hard.
 It’s true that it’ll require planning and forethought.
 Of course, the time, cost, and resources you’ll need for a legacy system replacement strategy will depend on the extent of the upgrade, required enhancement of compatibility, and integration with other systems.

-However, if you choose an experienced custom software vendor with talented developers, updating your outdated software will be easier than you think.
+However, if you choose an experienced custom software development vendor with talented developers, updating your outdated software will be easier than you think.
 Here’s how you know it’s time to update your custom software.

 Need for Adoption of New Technologies